cypress-io/cypress/docs/source/api/commands/clock.md

 **{% fa fa-angle-right %} options** ***(Object)***

-Pass in an options object to change the default behavior of `.clock`.
+Pass in an options object to change the default behavior of `cy.clock()`.

 Option | Default | Notes
 --- | --- | ---